Almost everybody feels good when they help somebody. However, there are situations where your team members may be too helpful for their own good.

-So now, that’s also what they do.
+So now, that’s also what they do instead.

 3. People Who Are Too Helpful Become Overwhelmed

-The real trouble happens when the workload starts to pick up again.
+The real trouble begins when the workload starts to pick up again.
 Now your helpful team member has their own job to do, and the work they took on before.
 In some cases, a helpful team member never wants to let anybody down.
 So they continue to take on too much work.